-4-days forecasts of Air Quality over Europe and Northern Europe.
+4-days forecasts of Air Quality over Globe, Europe, Northern Europe, and South-East Asia.

-The set of substances, which concentrations (upper figures) and depositions (lower figures) are forecasted, includes SO2, NO, NO2, O3, PM2.5, and PM10.
+The set of substances, which forecasted concentrations, total column loads, and depositions are shown, includes SO2, NO, NO2, O3, PM2.5, and PM10.

 SILAM is a global-to-meso-scale dispersion model developed for atmospheric composition, air quality, and emergency decision support applications, as well as for inverse dispersion problem solution.

 The model incorporates both Eulerian and Lagrangian transport routines, 8 chemico-physical transformation modules (basic acid chemistry and secondary aerosol formation, ozone formation in the troposphere and the stratosphere, radioactive decay, aerosol dynamics in the air, pollen transformations), 3- and 4-dimensional variational data assimilation modules.

 SILAM source terms include point- and area- source inventories, sea salt, wind-blown dust, natural pollen, natural volatile organic compounds, nuclear explosion, as well as interfaces to ship emission system STEAM and fire information system IS4FRIES.